 - Me piro: I am leaving.

 - El gabeto: House.

 The Cuban dialect is very particular, its particular use of the S and the inversion of the R by L at the end of each word, achieving a characteristic accent very easy to identify.

 Cubans are beginning to form part of social circles in practically the whole world, they are very friendly, so starting a conversation with them will not be a problem, and we guarantee you a pleasant experience if you follow the rules given in this post.

 And if you are planning a trip to the island, don’t hesitate to try its gastronomy, its rums and the best quality cigars in the region, a unique experience that will give you a new perspective on one of the best known and yet little explored cultures of Latin America and the Caribbean.

-Cuban Spanish is unique, and learning it will not be complicated if you are accompanied by a Spanish teacher trained to explain each of the situations where you must apply all of these phrases are applied.
+Cuban Spanish is unique, and learning it will not be complicated if you are accompanied by a Spanish teacher trained to explain the correct context all of these phrases are applied.
 Sign up for a free private class or a 7-day free trial of our group classes so you can practice what you learned.

 Want to learn Spanish, fast?

 Download our e-book, Easy Spanish Shortcuts, and learn your first 1,000 Spanish words in under a day!